 What to Do if You’ve Forgotten Your Password on the Galaxy Note 10

-Forgetting your unlock pattern or password is easier to fix than when you forget your PIN.
-The latter issue can only be fixed with a factory reset.
+Forgetting your screen unlock code can be easily corrected with a reset on your phone.
+The simpler way to do this is from the phone itself.
 You will have to enter the boot options and wipe all information from your Galaxy Note 10 or Note 10+.
 If you forgot your PIN, you could turn the phone on, but you won’t be able to enter the Home screen.

 You can try to power down your phone.
 But the phone will prevent you from powering it down without a pin.
 That’s where things get a little more complicated.
 Instead of turning your phone off, you will have to force it to restart and enter the boot menu during the restart process.
 Here is what you have to do: